hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 <div id="amzn-assoc-ad-b19f81e5-83e5-4277-9483-1720fa30ebe2"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=b19f81e5-83e5-4277-9483-1720fa30ebe2"></script>

-Having a headlamp can be a life saver, and it’s a good idea to have one with you in your backpack especially during the winter.

 Further, down jackets are designed for different activities or environments, e.g., urban or outdoor adventures like hiking, backpacking, climbing or snowshoeing.

 Usually, I wear a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/) as a mid-layer when I go hiking.
 When it get’s windy I pull on a [wind jacket](http://www.hikeventures.com/best-windjackets/).
 If I sit around in my camp, I switch my fleece to a down jacket.